Subscribie/stripe-connect-account-receiver/README.md

+# stripe-connect-account-announcer

+Sites announce their stripe connect account id to this endpoint.

-# Accept POST requests from sites and store their stripe connect account id
+Accepts POST requests from sites and stores their stripe connect account id in redis.

 Expected input: